 The amount paid is tapered depending on how soon after providing the gift you die.
 So, for the first three years after, IHT is 40%.
 It reduces yearly after that in 8% steps (so 32%, 24%, 16% etc) until the 7 years is met.

 If you’re not sure whether you want to gift the large amount of money in case your loved one will end up having to pay IHT on it anyway, look at it the other way.
 When they have to wait to inherit the gift when you die, they’ll definitely have to pay IHT (if your estate is over the IHT threshold).
 If you give it to them now, and you live more than seven years, they won’t have to pay any IHT – so they’ll get to keep the full amount (instead of losing up to 40% to the tax man).

 There are various ways in which you can avoid paying inheritance tax.

-- Give as much of your surplus as possible to charity in your will.
-Better for them to have it than the tax man.
+If you have surplus in your estate, considering leaving a legacy in your will to a favourite charity or two.
 Go to Rememberacharity for more information on how to do this.
 You can also pay a reduce rate of 36% inheritance tax if anything is left to charity.

 Shares listed on the Alternative Investment Market get 100% IHT relief if the money is held in the shares for more than two years.
 The AIM is where most small companies first list shares, before transferring to the FTSE stock market when they’re more established.